Table of Contents

-Clarithromycin and Azithromycin
+Clarithromycin and azithromycin

 Telithromycin is also a semisynthetic erythromycin derivative.
 It belongs to a new chemical class of antibiotics called ketolides.
 It targets enterococci and macrolide-resistant pneumococci, which is why telithromycin is used in the treatment of respiratory infections caused by macrolide-resistant strains of bacteria.
-This drug has many side effects such as QT prolongation, CNS disorders and liver failure.
+This drug has many side effects such as QT prolongation, CNS disorders, and liver failure.

 Doxycycline is the most frequently prescribed tetracycline.
 It is bacteriostatic and inhibits protein synthesis.
 It prevents the attachment of the tRNA to the 30S subunit of the ribosome.
-Doxycycline is most efficient against obligate intercellular parasites such as chlamydia and rickettsia.
+Doxycycline is most effective against obligate intercellular parasites such as chlamydia and rickettsia.

-Metronidazole is well absorbed and distributed after oral administration, reaching high and effective tissue concentrations in the brain, uterus, liver and abscess cavities.
-Metronidazole is indicated for the treatment of infections caused by protozoa and obligate anaerobes, such as bacterial vaginosis and clostridium difficile-associated diarrhea.
+Metronidazole is well absorbed and distributed after oral administration, reaching high and effective tissue concentrations in the brain, uterus, liver, and abscess cavities.
+Metronidazole is indicated for the treatment of infections caused by protozoa and obligate anaerobes, such as bacterial vaginosis and Clostridium difficile-associated diarrhea.

 Anaerobes have evolved different mechanisms of resistance.
 Specific resistance genes (nim) confer resistance to metronidazole by encoding an alternative reductase that can convert nitroimidazole to a nontoxic derivative.

 Cotrimoxazole is eliminated by the kidneys.
-Cotrimoxazole is contraindicated in patients with renal impairment, in glucose-6-phosphate dehydrogenase deficient patients and during pregnancy.
+Cotrimoxazole is contraindicated in patients with renal impairment, in glucose-6-phosphate dehydrogenase deficient patients, and during pregnancy.

 Chloramphenicol is characterized by good tissue penetration.
-It reaches high, effective concentrations in the cerebrospinal fluid and aqueous humor.
+It reaches high, effective concentrations in the CSF and aqueous humor.
 However, chloramphenicol also has undesirable, life-threatening adverse effects.
-The incidence of irreversible aplastic anemia and more commonly reversible bone marrow suppression are estimated to be 1: 10,000.
+The incidence of irreversible aplastic anemia and, more commonly, reversible bone marrow suppression is estimated to be 1 in 10,000.

-Streptogramin and pristinamycin belong to a relatively new class of substances, the streptogramins.
+Streptogramin and pristinamycin belong to a relatively new class of substances—the streptogramins.
 Like macrolides and lincosamide, they inhibit the peptidyl transferase activity of the 50S ribosomal subunit (elongation inhibition).
-Streptogramin can also be bactericidal; a component of the antibiotic modifies the conformation of the ribosome, so that only the active component of the antibiotic can bind there.
+Streptogramin can also be bactericidal; a component of the antibiotic modifies the conformation of the ribosome so that only the active component of the antibiotic can bind there.

 Linezolid is used for the treatment of infections such as pneumonia or skin and soft tissue infections caused by resistant gram-positive bacteria.

-Linezolid is not approved for and should not be used in the treatment of children and is not recommended in patients with depression or malignant hypertension, as in pheochromocytoma or thyrotoxicosis.
-Possible side effects include vomiting, diarrhea, discoloration of the tongue and pancytopenia, which is why the blood count should be monitored once per week.
+Linezolid is not approved for and should not be used to treat children and is not recommended in patients with depression or malignant hypertension, as in pheochromocytoma or thyrotoxicosis.
+Possible side effects include vomiting, diarrhea, discoloration of the tongue, and pancytopenia, which is why the blood count should be monitored once per week.

-Clindamycin is the best known lincosamide antibiotic and the only one in clinical use.
+Clindamycin is the best-known lincosamide antibiotic and the only one in clinical use.
 By affecting the peptidyl transferase reaction, clindamycin inhibits bacterial protein synthesis and has a bacteriostatic effect.
 It is highly effective against several types of bacteria such as staphylococci, streptococci (also pneumococci) and anaerobic bacteria belonging to the genera Bacteroides, Actinomyces, and Propionibacterium and Clostridium perfringens.
 Other Clostridium spp. and all aerobic gram-negative rods are resistant to clindamycin.

-Clindamycin is readily absorbed from the gastro-intestinal tract and reaches significant, clinically relevant concentrations in bone and other tissues.
+Clindamycin is readily absorbed from the gastrointestinal tract and reaches significant, clinically relevant concentrations in bone and other tissues.
 It undergoes metabolism in the liver, which is why clindamycin therapy has been linked to symptoms like jaundice and elevated hepatic enzyme levels.
 Clindamycin-based drugs contain high levels of benzyl alcohol so clindamycin should not be administered during pregnancy and the first months of life.